 Wales staff are major UK experts in worms, was less successful.
 As noted previously in this report, perhaps we need to re-think the method of communicating the research we do in the Museum.
-Or continue our conversations with other museums to share best practice.
+Or continue our conversations with other museums to best practice ideas for exhibiting this information.